tb00-cloud/netwatch/Readme.md

 netwatch:beta
 ```

+Currently, the application does not support HTTPS security directly.
+Instead, you should offload the SSL on a reverse proxy or application load balancer (layer 4).

+### High availability

+Deploying the application in a highly-available setup is currently not supported.
+There is no server-side caching or storage in use, so the limitation is the backend logic that performs the actual target connection attempts.
+For HA to be supported, clustering logic would need to be introduced.

 ### Users

 The root user is optional.
 But, at least on first setup, you will need to create the root user to get access and create subsequent users.
 Once this is done, you could remove the root user in the application and not pass the environment variable on next run to prevent it being recreated.
 You can also just keep the root user if needed.
 It is recommended to set a strong root user password and change it periodically.